nextai-translator/nextai-translator/README.md

 ### Install Manually

-1. Go to the [Latest Release](https://github.com/yetone/openai-translator/releases/latest) page and download the corresponding chip's `.dmg` installation package.
+1. Go to the [Latest Release](https://github.com/nextai-translator/nextai-translator/releases/latest) page and download the corresponding chip's `.dmg` installation package.
 Note: Use aarch64 version for Apple Silicon machines and run `xattr` command below.
 2. Double click the downloaded file to install it.
 3. Ready to use!

 ### Troubleshooting

--   "OpenAI Translator" can’t be opened because the developer cannot be verified.
+-   "NextAI Translator" can’t be opened because the developer cannot be verified.

     <p align="center">
       <img width="300" src="https://user-images.githubusercontent.com/1206493/223916804-45ce3f34-6a4a-4baf-a0c1-4ab5c54c521f.png" />
     </p>

     -   Click the `Cancel` button, then go to the `Settings` -> `Privacy and Security` page, click the `Still Open` button, and then click the `Open` button in the pop-up window.
-After that, there will be no more pop-up warnings when opening `OpenAI Translator`. 🎉
+After that, there will be no more pop-up warnings when opening `NextAI Translator`. 🎉
         <p align="center">
           <img width="500" src="https://user-images.githubusercontent.com/1206493/223916970-9c99f15e-cf61-4770-b92d-4a78f980bb26.png" /> <img width="200" src="https://user-images.githubusercontent.com/1206493/223917449-ed1ac19f-c43d-4b13-9888-79ba46ceb862.png" />
         </p>

     -   If you cannot find the above options in `Privacy & Security`, or get error prompts such as broken files with Apple Silicon machines.
-Open `Terminal.app` and enter the following command (you may need to enter a password halfway through), then restart `OpenAI Translator`:
+Open `Terminal.app` and enter the following command (you may need to enter a password halfway through), then restart `NextAI Translator`:

         ```sh
-        sudo xattr -d com.apple.quarantine /Applications/OpenAI\ Translator.app
+        sudo xattr -d com.apple.quarantine /Applications/NextAI\ Translator.app
         ```

--   If you encounter a permission prompt every time you open it, or if you cannot perform a shortcut translation, please go to `Settings` -> `Privacy & Security` -> `Supporting Features` to remove OpenAI Translator, and then re-add OpenAI Translator.
+-   If you encounter a permission prompt every time you open it, or if you cannot perform a shortcut translation, please go to `Settings` -> `Privacy & Security` -> `Supporting Features` to remove NextAI Translator, and then re-add NextAI Translator.

     <p align="center">
       <img width="500" src="https://user-images.githubusercontent.com/1206493/224536148-eec559bf-4d99-48c1-bbd3-2cc105aff084.png" />